vincentlaucsb/pgreaper/docs/index.rst

-.. sqlify documentation master file, created by sphinx-quickstart on Sun Apr 30 21:27:00 2017.
+.. pgreaper documentation master file, created by sphinx-quickstart on Sun Apr 30 21:27:00 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SQLify 1.0.0 Documentation
+pgreaper 1.0.0 Documentation
 ==================================

 .. toctree::